tdtsh/TiNendWeb/README.md

 TiNendWeb Module
 ================

-This module made for when use nend web script on  Android 2.3.
+Titanium Android module for use nend web script on  Android 2.3.

-Simple extend WebView to catch to 'market://detail' beforeload event.
+Simple extended WebView to catch event beforeload 'market://detail' for Google Play.